Housing help after a fire

 They are also normally responsible for carrying out repairs if your home is damaged by fire.
 Repairs may take several months if a lot of damage was done.

 If your home has been very badly damaged, your landlord could decide not to repair it.
 Get legal advice if this happens to you.

 Your landlord isn't responsible for replacing or repairing any of your personal belongings that have been damaged or destroyed by fire.

-You might be able to get help from a local assistance fund to replace items.
+You could get help from a local welfare assistance fund to replace items.

 If you have home contents insurance, contact your insurer to make a claim.

-Your landlord might want you to keep paying rent for your home, even if it's being repaired and you can use only one or two rooms.
+Your landlord might want you to keep paying rent for your home, even if you can't live there temporarily because of the repairs.